-In our interview with the students we asked for the reasons why the American College is an institution where students would like to study.
-The responds that we got were that students find it is easy to combine their studies at the College with work, and that the program is cheaper than other comparable programs offered by Cypriot Universities and colleges.
-Although these reasons may be acceptable or welcomed by present students, it could flag up areas of concerns.
+During our interview with the students, we asked for the reasons why the American College is an institution where students should apply and study.

+For the Diploma program, the headline was that the students find it easier to combine their studies at the College with work, and that the program is cheaper than other comparable programs offered by Cypriot Universities and colleges.
+Although these reasons may be acceptable or welcomed by present students, it might flag up areas of concerns.
 These factors however could be issues that the college can work on and develop in the future.

-It seems that the College is not very selective in its admission criteria: All students who want to study at the American College and whose qualifications are sufficient (i.e. having a High School degree and some fluency in the English language) could do that.
-We noticed that there is no interviewing process for admissions.
-This could be beneficial for at least two reasons.
-First, including an interview in such an institutionalized process could help the College to learn about soft facts that are not apparent in CVs about a certain "fit" between the student body and the "culture" of the College.
-Second, admissions based on interviews (they could be undertaken online via skype for foreign students), could result to a body of students that has a diversity of experience, background and culture.
+The American College does not have a high level of selection in Diploma program admission criteria.
+All students who want to study at the American College and whose qualifications are sufficient (i.e. having a High School degree and some fluency in the English language) may do that.

+If the program will be expanded in the future, the American College should apply certain criteria with an interviewing process for admissions.
+This would be beneficial for at least two reasons.
+First, when including an interview in such process, it would help the College to learn about soft facts that are not apparent in CVs about a certain "fit" between the student body and the "culture" of the College; second, admissions based on interviews (they could be undertaken online via skype for foreign students), could result to a body of students that has a diversity of experience, background and culture.

 Please circle one of the following for:

 Students

-Non-Compliant Partially Compliant
+Non- Compliant Partially Compliant Compliant Ø